Soak up the atmosphere in Salamanca Place, where Hobart’s historic, creative and cultural heart beats.

 Catch a show at Peacock Theatre

 Watch an intimate performance at the popular Peacock Theatre, housed in an historic quarry in Salamanca Arts Centre.
-Theatre-goers can enjoy an evening of music, dance or film in the small but lively venue.
-If you're there on a Friday night, be sure to stop by the arts centre courtyard afterwards to enjoy the regular gypsy, jazz and swing music.
+Theatre-goers can enjoy an evening of music, dance, film or comedy in the small but lively venue.
+If you're there on a Friday night, be sure to stop by the arts centre courtyard afterwards to enjoy the regular jazz and swing music.

 Eat lunch at Maldini

-People watchers will love sitting under the umbrellas at Maldini Cafe's outdoor seating area.
+Salamanca Place is known for its heritage sandstone buildings, and at Maldini Italian Café Restaurant, you'll feel the history.
+People watchers will love sitting under the umbrellas at Maldini's outdoor seating area.
 It's the perfect spot to grab a coffee, lunch, beer or wine and take in the surrounds - particularly on a busy market day.
-Maldini Café Restaurant is open for breakfast, lunch and dinner – seven days a week – and serves the best of Tasmanian and imported wines.
+Maldini is open for breakfast, lunch and dinner – seven days a week – and serves the best of Tasmanian and imported wines.

 Check out The Taste of Tasmania festival

 Ring in the new year at The Taste of Tasmania festival, a week-long summer celebration of Tasmanian food and wine held along Hobart's waterfront.
 Dine on fresh seafood and sample cool-climate wines and craft beer from close to 70 stalls.
 Soak up the sounds of local musicians and more than 100 buskers, and don't forget to head down early on New Year's Eve to catch the fireworks show over Sullivans Cove.
 The festival is held around Princes Wharf No. 1 Shed, a short stroll from Salamanca Place.